spatie/laravel-event-sourcing/docs/using-reactors/writing-your-first-reactor.md

 A reactor is a class, that much like a projector, listens for incoming events.
 Unlike projectors however, reactors will not get called when events are replayed.
 Reactors only will get called when the original event fires.

+Reactors that perform some kind of API calls, think sending a mail or a notification, will be slow.
+We highly recommend that all reactors implement `Illuminate\Contracts\Queue\ShouldQueue`.
+Letting your reactor implement this marker interface will make the package start a queue job.
+The reactor will be called when that queued job is handled.

 ## Creating your first reactor

 Let's create your first reactor.
 You can perform `php artisan make:reactor BigAmountAddedReactor` to create a reactor in `app\Reactors`.
 We will make this reactor send a mail to the director of the bank whenever a big amount of money is added to an account.
 Typehinting `MoneyAdded` will make our package call `onMoneyAdded` when the event occurs.